 Integration with Smart Devices

-OCR accessibility features are increasingly integrated into smart devices, such as smartphones and tablets.
-This trend allows visually impaired users to access OCR capabilities on devices they already use daily, further enhancing their independence.
+OCR features are increasingly built into smartphones and tablets, letting visually impaired users tap into OCR tools on devices they already use.
+This trend further supports their autonomy.

 Conclusion